pedro-curto/Resumos-ESof/resumos.md

 ### Qualities of requirements
 - Completeness: do they capture all relevant aspects?
+Improved by the use of formal verifications of the specifications
-- Consistent: different stakeholders; security vs availability
+- Consistent: different stakeholders; security vs availability Improved with the use of cross-checking different sources of information
 - Measurable: the system should resist attacks

 [TODO completar depois, isto é muito aborrecido, ES-08-1-Requirements Engineering, slide 46 onwards]

+### Requirements Description
+Natural language
+: Requirements are written using numbered sentences in natural language.
+One requirement per sentence.

+Structured natural language
+: Requirements are written in natural language on a standar form/template.
+Each field provides information about an aspect of the requirement.

+Design description languages
+:

+Graphical notations

+Mathematical specifications

 ## Software Architecture
 - High level design for the stakeholders (client, end user, development team, business team).